 This only describes a small part of our entire three-day training and our team works tirelessly to deliver the best training on crisis management.
 We do this because it is the most succinct and practical way to manage challenging behavior; a succinct and practical system to manage any challenging behavior requires empathy, compassion, and effective evidence-based interventions.

 QBS is devoted to helping communities find quality behavioral solutions to complex behavioral challenges.
 As such, we will be reaching out to police departments and related organizations to inspire organizational change that benefits the entire community through equitable crisis response.

 Please use the template provided below to promote the use of humane behavioral safety training to your local police department.

 Please leave comments, questions, and concerns as this is an open dialogue.

 We Are Here to Help!

 In the wake of both peaceful and violent protests, and the events leading up to them, it is clear there is an unmet need in our communities.
 QBS has long been a leader in Crisis Prevention.
-We train in a variety of settings including Schools, Group Homes, Hospitals, Nursing Centers, and to First Responders.
+We train in a variety of settings including Schools, Group Homes, Hospitals, Nursing Centers, and First Responders.
 Our core curriculum, Safety-Care, is focused on training de-escalation strategies.
-We seek to replace unwanted behavior with acceptable behavior through verbal prompts and using physical holds as a last resort.
+We seek to replace unwanted behavior with acceptable behavior through verbal prompts and using physical holds as the last resort.
 Our ultimate goal is to provide tools to those working in challenging settings to keep them and those with whom they interact safe and calm.
 Please contact us to find out more about how QBS can partner with you in helping your community and those you serve. www.QBS.com or 1-855-727- 6246.